Azure-Samples/media-services-3rdparty-player-samples/docs/THEOplayer/README.md

 Keep in mind that whilst .html-files can easily be opened from your local computer, this will not work with THEOplayer as THEOplayer licenses are locked to a specific domain.

 From this point on, you should assume that if a piece of script is shown, it is hosted on a page in the domain of the THEOplayer license that is being used.

-The .html-file that we’ll start with and that we’ll keep working on, looks like this:

 ```html
 <!DOCTYPE html>